Coboundaries of 3-IETs: Proof of

-\subsection{Non-ergodic examples and proof of \texorpdfstring{\Cref{prop: main3}}{}.}
+\subsection{Non-ergodic examples and proof of \texorpdfstring{\Cref*{prop:main3}}{}.}

-We finalize this section by proving \Cref{prop: main3}.
-Using the reduction given by Case 1 and Case 2, i.e., \Cref{eq: case1} and \Cref{eq: case2}, we start by considering a skew product of a rotation and a function given by the previous cases.
-Assume that the rotation $R$ on $[0,1)$, obtained as an image of the Rauzy-Veech induction from the $3$-IET $T$, is of Roth type and that the discontinuity $\beta$ of $\widetilde f$ is in the point $R^{-m}(0)$ for some $m\ge 1$.
-Since the orbit of $0$ is dense for every irrational rotation, the set of $3$-IETs we consider is dense in the space of all $3$-IETs.
+We finish this section by proving \Cref{prop:main3}.
+Using the reduction given by Cases 1 and 2, namely, \Cref{eq:case1,eq:case2}, we first consider the induced skew product over a rotation.
+Assume that the rotation $R$ on $[0,1)$, obtained by Rauzy-Veech induction from the $3$-IET $T$, is of Roth-type and that the discontinuity $\beta$ of $\widetilde f$ is at $R^{-m}(0)$ for some $m\ge 1$.
+Then $\widetilde f$ is piecewise absolutely continuous.
+Since the orbit of $0$ is dense for every irrational rotation, the set of $3$-IETs we consider is dense in the space of all $3$-IETs. \\ Let $n\ge 0$ be such that $q_n\ge m$.
+Then, by taking $J:= [0,\|q_n\alpha\|+\|q_{n+1}\alpha\|)$, we have that the induced 2-IET $R|_J$ is of Roth-type.
+Denote by $\widehat f(x):=S_{r(x)}\widetilde f(x)$ the induced cocycle function where $r:J\to \N$ is the first return time to $J$.
+Moreover, $\widehat f$ is piecewise absolutely continuous, has zero mean, its derivative has bounded variation on each interval of continuity of $R|_J$, and the integral of its derivative over these intervals is zero.